belindamo/derp/section_notes/01-research-concept-direction.md

 We propose that random low-dimensional projections can efficiently capture essential distributional properties of high-dimensional representations through a **temperature-driven statistical testing framework**.
 Like simulated annealing, our approach begins with high-temperature random initialization of distributional probes and gradually converges to stable distributional constraints through controlled cooling of acceptance thresholds.

 **Random Probe (RP)** leverages the **Cramer-Wold theorem**: if all one-dimensional linear projections ⟨X,θ⟩ are Gaussian, then the multivariate distribution X is also Gaussian.
-While the **Manjunath-Parthasarathy theorem** shows that finite collections of (n-1)-dimensional marginal projections do not guarantee joint Gaussianity, only infinite families of such projections provide unique characterization.
 This provides theoretical foundation for distributional testing via random one-dimensional projections.

 Our key insight extends beyond classical statistical testing: **Modified Kolmogorov-Smirnov distance using average rather than maximum deviation** provides smoother gradients for backpropagation while maintaining statistical power.
 This average-based distance metric facilitates faster convergence during distributional enforcement by avoiding the non-differentiable maximum operation inherent in classical K-S tests.